POLARIS Raumflugzeuge

 Polaris Raumflugzeuge - Test campaign at the Baltic Sea

-This Space News was published on Wed, 07.12.2022 – 09:31 CET, covering POLARIS Raumflugzeuge
+Published on Wed, 07.12.2022 – 09:31 CET in Upstream, covering POLARIS Raumflugzeuge

 The team from Polaris Raumflugzeuge spent an entire weekend at the Baltic Sea.
 And it won't be the last time, because the weather initially threw a spanner in the works for the Bremen-based start-up.